-The following new standard and amendments issued by the IASB has not yet been adopted by the FRSC.
+The following new standard by the IASB has not yet been adopted by the Philippine FRSC and SEC:

-- International Financial Reporting Standards (IFRS) 15, Revenue from Contracts with Customers.
+• IFRS 15, Revenue from Contracts with Customers

 IFRS 15 was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
 Under IFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled to in exchange for transferring goods or services to a customer.
 The principles in IFRS 15 provide a more structured approach to measuring and recognizing revenue.
 The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.
-Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2017, with early adoption permitted. - Amendments to International Accounting Standards (IAS) 1, Presentation of Financial Statements.
-In December 2014, the IASB issued the amendments to IAS 1.
-The amendments include narrow-focus improvements in five areas; namely, materiality, disaggregation and subtotals, notes structure, disclosure of accounting policies and presentation of items of other comprehensive income arising from equity accounted investments.
-The amendments are effective on or after January 1, 2016. - Amendments to IFRS 10, Consolidated Financial Statements, IFRS 12, Disclosure of Interests in Other Entities, and IAS 28, Investments in Associates and Joint Ventures.
-In December 2014, the IASB issued Investment Entities: Applying the Consolidation Exception (amendments to IFRS 10, IFRS 12 and IAS 28).
-The amendments address certain issues that have arisen in applying the investment entities exception under IFRS 10.

-The Group is currently assessing the impact of IFRS 15 and the amendments to IAS 1 and IFRS 10, IFRS 12 and IAS 28 and plans to adopt the new and amended standards on their required effective dates once adopted locally
+Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018, with early adoption permitted.
+The Group is currently assessing the impact of IFRS 15 and plans to adopt the new standard on the required effective date once adopted locally.